Preview: Wolves at Kings | Minnesota Timberwolves

 Preview: Wolves at Kings

-Minnesota is looking to bounce back from Sunday's 124-105 defeat to the LA Clippers at Staples Center.
-Rookie sensation Anthony Edwards was atop the scoring column in the loss, leading all scorers with 23 points while tying a career-high with five three-pointers.
+Minnesota's D'Angelo Russell, Anthony Edwards, and Karl-Anthony Towns combined for 82 in Tuesday's victory, highlighted by 14 three-pointers from the trio.
+Towns also grabbed a season-high 18 rebounds.

-The Kings return home after beating the Dallas Mavericks, 121-107, Sunday evening in Texas.
-De'Aaron Fox led his side with 30 points and 12 assists in the victory.
+Harrison Barnes and Moe Harkless each scored 20 points for the Kings in the defeat.
+De'Aaron Fox was held to 14 points on the night, his lowest total since February 21.

-Tipoff for Tuesday's contest is set for 9:00PM Central, available locally on Bally Sports North PLUS and 830 WCCO Radio.
+Wednesday's contest is set to tip at 9:00PM Central, available locally on Bally Sports North PLUS and 830 WCCO Radio.

 Current Injury Report: